This page focuses on residential leases. Some of these rules apply for commercial leases, but many do not.

 BREAKING A LEASE

 If you need to move before the end of your lease, you should take action to break the lease BEFORE you vacate.
 There are many ways to break a lease with little or no liability.
 At the Tenants Legal Center, we have assisted hundreds of tenants in successfully breaking their leases reserving the rights to receive the return of the deposit.
 In many of our cases when the landlord is at fault, our clients not only broke their lease but they received compensation including moving costs and other damages.
 Military Servicemembers get special protections regarding breaking leases.
-Also, the Civil Code provides special protection for victims of defined abuses.
+Also, Civil Code 1946.7 provides special protections for breaking leases by victims of defined abuses.

 LEASE MAY BE BROKEN FOR VICTIM OF DOMESTIC VIOLENCE